What is a Prenuptial Agreement and How Does it Work?

 LegalShield Can Help You Write a Prenup Before You Get Married

-When becoming a LegalShield Member, within twenty-four hours, you will have access to an attorney who can answer your questions, draw up your agreement and walk you through the legal process of creating a prenuptial agreement.
+When becoming a LegalShield Member, within 24 hours, you will have access to a lawyer who can answer your questions, draw up your agreement and walk you through the legal process of creating a prenuptial agreement.

-State laws differ significantly when it comes to creating this type of agreement, therefore we will put you in touch with a local attorney who can execute your prenup according to local rules.
+State laws differ significantly when it comes to creating this type of agreement, therefore we will put you in touch with a local lawyer who can execute your prenup according to local rules.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.